Islamic Circle of North America makes sure 'nobody goes hungry' in Raleigh

 "We're trying to make sure nobody goes hungry."

-ICNA is accepting donations.
+ICNA Relief is accepting donations.
 If you are in need of help, you can contact ICNA here.